SmileiPIC/Smilei/doc/Sphinx/namelist.rst

      of both species are identical in each cell.
    * A *numpy* array defining all the positions of the species' particles.
      In this case you must also provide the weight of each particle (see :ref:`Weights`).
-     The array shape must be `(Ndim+1, Npart)` where `Ndim` is the simulation dimension, and `Npart` is the total number of particles.
-Positions components `x`, `y`, `z` are given along the first columns and the weights are given in the last column of the array.
+     The array shape must be `(Ndim+1, Npart)` where `Ndim` is the simulation dimension (of the particles), and `Npart` is the total number of particles.
+Positions components `x`, `y`, `z` are given along the first `Ndim` columns and the weights are given in the last column of the array.
      This initialization is incompatible with :py:data:`number_density`, :py:data:`charge_density` and :py:data:`particles_per_cell`.
+Particles initialized outside of the initial simulation domain will not be created.
+This initalization is disregarded when running a `restart`.

 .. py:data:: momentum_initialization